chinasatokolo/BlackinComputing/README.md

 * [Black in AI](https://blackinai.github.io/): a multi-institutional, transcontinental initiative designed to create a place for sharing ideas, fostering collaborations, and discussing initiatives to increase the presence of Black individuals in the field of AI.

+* [Blacks In Technology](https://www.blacksintechnology.net/): Blacks In Technology is the largest community and media organization that focuses on black women and black men in the technology industry.

 * [Code2040](http://www.code2040.org): Code2040 is a nonprofit activating, connecting, and mobilizing the largest racial equity community in tech to dismantle the structural barriers that prevent Black and Latinx technologists from fully participating in tech.

 * [ColorStack](https://www.colorstack.org/): Increasing the entrance, retention, and success of Black and Latinx students pursuing technical careers.